scitequest/MARTin-Publication/README.md

 # MARTin-Publication
-Here you can find additional files and information about our Paper: "MARTin: An Open-Source Platform for Microarray Analysis".
+Here you can find additional files and information about our publication: "MARTin: An Open-Source Platform for Microarray Analysis".